 Pregnancy is not only physically demanding on your body but it can also bring about emotional challenges too.
-Swimming is a great form of exercise that balances cardiovascular fitness, endurance and muscle strength and as such is a great stress release activity.
+Swimming is a great form of exercise that balances cardiovascular fitness, endurance, muscle strength and as such is a great stress release activity.

 Throughout pregnancy and generally in life it’s important to have a disciplined workout routine.
 Exercise also helps our body release endorphins which can help to reduce our perception of pain and trigger a positive feeling — which reduces stress and keeps us happy.